 At Front Range Smiles, we want each patient we meet to feel comfortable in our office and while receiving treatment.
 We offer sedation dentistry to help you relax and receive your treatments with ease.
-Sedation dentistry is available for all our patients, including children and individuals with special needs.
+Sedation dentistry is available for all our patients, including individuals with special needs.
 Our experienced dentist will work with you to determine which type of sedation is most appropriate for your individual needs.
 If you have any questions about sedation dentistry in Parker, Colorado, or to schedule a consultation with Dr. Nathan Cejka, please call our office at 720-851-5020.

 Sedation dentistry is an excellent choice for patients who feel anxious or nervous about their dental treatment, or who have difficulty receiving treatment.
 Sedation dentistry involves using a special type of medication to help you feel relaxed and calm.
 There are a variety of different sedation methods available, based on your individual needs, medical and dental history and preferences.